ChiaHsuan/movie-website/README.md

 ### If you want to change the content, you can edit the myMovies.csv

-The first line of csv must be title,image,introduction,year,type,trailer_url, they are columns' name
+The first line of csv must be " title,image,introduction,year,type,trailer_url ", they are columns' name

-The explanations of the six columns :
+The explanations of the six columns are :

 |title|image|introduction|year|type|trailer_url|
 |-----|-----|------------|----|----|-----------|